meglwhy/tp/docs/DeveloperGuide.md

 **Main Success Scenario:**
 1. User enters a keyword in the search bar.
 2. System retrieves matching household records.
-3. System displays results in a list.
+3. System displays a list of results.
 4. User selects a household for further action.

     Use case ends.

 **Extensions:**
 2a.
 No matching records found.
 * 2a1.
 System displays a "No households found" message.

     Use case ends.

 ---